slagle/undercloud-live/README.md

 continue or not.
 This is for debugging purposes.

 Once the script has completed, you should have a functioning undercloud.
-At this point, you would move onto the next steps of building images for and deploying an overcloud.
+At this point, you would move onto the next steps of building images and deploying an overcloud.
 These steps are also scripted in the undercloud-images.sh and undercloud-deploy-overcloud.sh scripts.
 So you can just run these if you prefer to do that instead:

     $ undercloud-live/bin/undercloud-images.sh
     $ undercloud-live/bin/undercloud-deploy-overcloud.sh

+undercloud-images.sh will not build images if the files already exist under /opt/stack/images.
+If you already have image files you want to use on the undercloud, just copy them into /opt/stack/images.

 ### Prerequisites